 Antiperspirant is a kind of deodorant that stops or reduces the amount of sweat the body puts out in the armpits.
 Most antiperspirants work by blocking our pores with aluminum and preventing sweat from escaping.
 This reduces one of our body’s simplest ways for daily detox.
-Aluminum in antiperspirants may also affect estrogen receptors, and may be a contributing factor in breast cancer.
+Aluminum in antiperspirants may also affect estrogen receptors.

 Most of us use antiperspirants in part to avoid the smell that can go along with underarm sweat.
 Processed foods, coffee, and alcohol tend to create more body odor than other foods.
 Lots of garlic and onions, while clean foods, can also contribute to a stronger smell.
 In general, whole foods like fruits, veggies, shakes, clean meat, and fish do not produce strong body odor.

-Clean Team Tip: If you’re out and about and in need of a quick-fix to help with underarm odor, a natural hand sanitizer like EO Products is another great option.
+Clean Team Tip: If you’re out and about and in need of a quick-fix to help with underarm odor, a natural hand sanitizer is another great option.
 A quick spritz to the pits dries sweat and kills odor-causing bacteria.